thewestlabs/RNG-SyNC-doc/README.md

 ### Configuration
 **a.
 Pre-installed Pico W**
   1. All pre-installed Picos come with firmware already baked into it.
-  2. Connect the RNG SyNC module to your Rover using RJ12 cable.
-If you are using Wanderer/ Adventurer remove the **5V** jumper pin on PCB and power the device through USB.
+  2. Connect the RNG SyNC module to your Rover using RJ12/RJ45 cable.
+If you are using Wanderer/ Adventurer flip the switch on PCB to `WND` positon and power the device through USB.
   3. Configure with bluetooth using this webpage -> [RNG SyNC App](https://thewestlabs.github.io/RNG-SyNC-doc/).
 Read more about using the app on [Wiki/BLE App](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/BLE-App).

 **b.
 Using your own Pico W**